This is the category nav

 Conclusion

-These are just a smattering of reasons why organizational culture is important, but they’re a good starting point to get you thinking about what your own organization brings to the table.
+These are just a smattering of reasons why organizational culture is important.
+Still, they’re a good starting point to get you thinking about what your own organization brings to the table.
 What’s important at your company might be totally different depending on the situation.

-So what are your next steps?
-Find out what aspects of your organizational culture are most important to your people, and think about performing a culture audit.
+So, what are your next steps?
+Find out what aspects of your organizational culture are most important to your people, and consider performing a culture audit.
 Your goal is to discover what your people value most and support that.
 Congratulations, you’re one step closer to creating an extraordinary workplace.

 Get stories like this in your inbox